jaffamonkey/example-test-from-native-js-to-cucumberjs/README.md

 node tests/test.js
 ```

+## What's installed

+* `w3c-webdriver` A "remote control" for web browsers; enable us to perform browser actions using code
+* `chromedriver` ChromeDriver is a separate program that w3c-webdriver uses to control Chrome
+* `body-parser` This is for the API server and cleans input data
+* `express` A mininal application server for the API server
+* `superagent` Provides features for testing API's

 _See full guide for creating GitHub Repo, Creating Basic Website, Creating A Travis Build Job and Deploying Website To Netlify (Go Live!)_